Rabbi Ryan Lambert

 Now, all of the above may sound like a bit much!
 But don't worry.
 Our community is diverse, warm, and welcoming to people who are at various points in their journey.
 So please don't be intimidated about visiting!

 One of the many things I love about Tikvat David is that it's a safe place to ask questions.
-We actually organize many of our teaching and learning opportunities so as to encourage questions, debate, discussion, and dialog.
+We actually organize many of our teaching and learning opportunities so as to encourage questions, debate, discussion, and dialogue.
 Also, at Tikvat David, it's very important for us to not keep to ourselves.
 We are active in both the Atlanta Jewish community as well as alongside our brothers and sisters in Messiah in our area.
 We want Messianic Judaism to help us to love God and love each other more - and we also want that reality to shine forth to our family, friends, and community.

 If we can answer any questions for you, please contact us at info@TikvatDavid.org.
 Again, come see us.
 And bring your questions!